 - Notion is a workspace that you can use to organize just about anything, including your content calendar.

-- Ahrefs is the best SEO research tool there is — read more about how to leverage SEO for your membership business.
+- Ahrefs is a great SEO research tool — read more about how to leverage SEO for your membership business.

 - Zapier allows you to set up automations without writing any code.

 - FirstPromoter allows creators to build referral programs to grow their audience.